ngemily/ngemily.github.io/_posts/2018-06-06-strange-music.md

 on screen Strange is running from Kaecilius and the Zealots in the mirror dimension.

 Later, the Ancient One joins the fight.
-At 4:55 and 5:30 we hear the kamar taj theme quite intensely as on screen the Ancient One is using her full power.
+At 4:55 and 5:30 we hear the Kamar Taj theme quite intensely as on screen the Ancient One is using her full power.

 ## Ancient History